Jury clears 3 men in the last trial tied to the plot to kidnap Michigan Gov. Gretchen Whitmer

 The disgust was also fueled by government-imposed restrictions during the COVID-19 pandemic, according to recordings, text messages and social media posts introduced as evidence at trial.

-Whitmer’s chief of staff, JoAnne Huls, said Friday’s verdicts were disappointing and would “further encourage and embolden radical extremists trying to sow discord and harm public officials or law enforcement.”
+Whitmer’s chief of staff, JoAnne Huls, said the verdicts were disappointing and would “further encourage and embolden radical extremists trying to sow discord and harm public officials or law enforcement.”

-State Attorney General Dana Nessel said the “verdicts are not what we hoped for.”
+State Attorney General Dana Nessel, whose office handled the trial, said the “verdicts are not what we hoped for.”

-Molitor, 39, and William Null, 41, testified in their own defense, admitting they had attended gun drills and taken rides to see Whitmer’s property.
-Molitor was in a pickup truck with Fox and had recorded a brief video of the house.

 During closing arguments Wednesday, prosecutor William Rollstin urged jurors to not be swayed.